PhD student | Coffee Drinker Meme Connoiseur

 Jan 2018 – Oct 2019 Vancouver, BC

-I worked on the Trusted Capsules project in the NSS Lab.
-Trusted Capsules provides graduated access control on remote devices.
+I worked on the Trusted Capsules project.
+Trusted Capsules provide graduated access control on remote devices.

 • Uses Linaro OP-TEE to manage fine-grained and trackable access to data on remote devices by linking the data to its access policy and encrypting them together